serega25511/kiwimp_alyx/README.md

 ## Support
 Join my personal [Discord Server](https://discord.gg/3X3teNecWs) to ask me anything!

-There is a channel dedicated to `kiwimp_alyx` in the server.
+There is a channel dedicated to `kiwis-co-op-mod` in the server.

 My username is [Kiwifruit#2003](https://discord.com/users/728082336536854559).